- Soaking up Slovenian culture in Ljubljana – one of Europe’s greenest capital cities

 Today’s cycling will end in the gorgeous Venetian harbour town of Piran, marking the end of your biking extravaganza.
 Piran, known as the town of salt, is said to be the most beautiful town on the Slovenian coast and is protected as a cultural and historical monument.
 Explore its narrow, cobbled streets, making sure to visit the main square Tartinijev trg for a relaxing drink.

-The route will take you on along paved roads from Ljubljana to the coast, mainly on quiet side roads with little traffic, with some sections on cycle paths, and with some (unavoidable!) sections on busier / main roads.
+The route will take you on along mostly paved roads (approx. 95% asphalt and 5% unpaved) from Ljubljana to the coast.
+You’ll be riding mainly on quiet side roads, although there are various sections that will take you on some (unavoidable!) busier / main roads, so some experience riding on the road is recommended.
+Various sections make use of cycle paths, away from traffic.
 The terrain will change as the week goes on, starting from the flat lands surrounding Ljubljana, making your way through the Carst area along rolling / undulating terrain, and you’ll end the week riding along flat terrain as you head down to the Adriatic coast.
-We recommend a hybrid bike for this tour, although as 100% of the route is on tarmac, you can bring your own road bikes if preferred.
+We recommend a hybrid bike for this tour, although as 95% of the route is on tarmac, you can bring your own road bikes if preferred.

 Leisure Cycling Grade

 Aspects of both our grade 2 and 3 holidays